-Assault charges can be dropped for a number of different reasons, below are just three of the most common reasons cited for charges being dropped by police or the CPS:
+Assault charges can be dropped for a number of different reasons.
+Three of the most common reasons cited for charges being dropped by police or the CPS are:

-However, if there is sufficient evidence, during trial it is possible that the evidence can be found to be flawed, which will result in the charges being dropped even very late in the day.
+However if there is sufficient evidence available, during trial it is possible that the evidence can be found to be flawed, which may result in the charges being dropped even very late in the day.

 2. Withdrawn witness statements

-If it is the case of a witness or complainant withdrawing their support, the reasons for this will be carefully looked at by the police, in part to make sure that no undue force or influence has been applied to the person.
+If witness or complainant withdraws their support the reasons for this will be carefully looked at by the police, in part to make sure that no undue force or influence has been applied to the person.

 Also, if a witness or complainant fails to turn up to court, charges can also be dropped, particularly where cases are reliant on victim statements to secure a conviction.